The original source of the quote is uncertain, but the words have stayed with me since I first heard them in seminary many years ago.

 It doesn’t relate directly to any of our scripture passages today, except that both the gospel reading and this story involve crowds on the beach.
 But it is such a vivid illustration of the gospel message of love and courage and hope that it must be shared.

-The story was in The Washington Post, but the event occurred in Panama City, Florida – not too far from where we go to the beach every year.
+The story was in The Washington Post, but the event occurred in Panama City, Florida – not too far from where we go to the beach most summers.

 The area is notorious for riptides, those dangerous currents that can carry people far from shore.